 If I was in a life or death situation and my only option to survive was to catch a fish and eat it, then maybe I would.
 But that’s a life or death situation.
 If it’s me or the fish then I might eat it.
 But who knows.
 Unless I’m there and it’s happening, who knows what I’d choose to do.
 So maybe I shouldn’t say never.

-But in normal day to day life, no, I don’t believe I will ever consume meat again.
+But in normal day to day life, no, I won’t ever consume meat again!

 It’s flesh and blood